gkjpettet/FileKit/README.md

 result As FileSystem.Error = folderItemVariable.CopyTo(destination As FolderItem, overwrite As Boolean)
 ```

+The method returns an error code in the form of a `FileSystem.Error` enumeration.
+The list of error codes can be found in the [errors section](#errors).

-`source` may be either a file or a folder. `destination` must be a folder and must exist. `destination` refers to the folder that you want the copied file or folder to end up as child of.
+`source` may be either a file or a folder. `destination` must be a folder and must exist. `destination` refers to the folder that you want the copied file or folder to end up as a child of.

 The `overwrite` parameter specifies what happens in the following scenarios: